Utqiagvik, Alaska: Climate

 Despite the extreme northern location, temperatures at Utqiagvik are moderated by the surrounding topography.
 The Arctic Ocean is on three sides, and flat tundra stretches some 200 mi to the south.
 No wind barriers or protected valleys exist where dense cold air can settle or form temperature inversions in the lower atmosphere, as commonly happens in the interior between the Brooks and the Alaska ranges.

 Utqiagvik has the lowest average temperatures of cities in Alaska.
-Although Utqiagvik rarely records the lowest temperatures statewide during cold waves, extremely low wind chill and "white out" conditions from blowing snow are very common.
-Temperatures remain below freezing from early October through late May and below 0 F from December through March.
+Although Utqiagvik rarely records the lowest temperatures statewide during cold waves, extremely low wind chill and "white out" conditions from blowing snow are prevalent.
+Temperatures usually remain below freezing (32 °F or 0 °C) from early October through late May, and below 0 F from December through March.
+Rarely in winter there can be a brief thaw, but continuous sub-freezing temperatures for many months at a time are the rule.
+For example, in 2025 Utqiagvik had a thaw on January 24 but the year's second day above freezing did not come until June 6.

 The high temperature reaches or tops the freezing point on an average of only 136 days per year, and 92 days have a maximum at or below 0 F. Freezing temperatures and snowfall can occur during any month of the year.

+As of 2023, Utqiagvik falls within USDA Hardiness Zone 2B.

-Regarding precipitation Utqiagvik has a desert climate, and averages less than 6 in "rainfall equivalent" per year.
-One inch of rain has an estimated equal water content to 12 in of snow.
-According to 1981−2010 normals, this includes 37 in of snow, compared to 99 in for Kuujjuaq in Nunavik, Quebec or 87 in and 69 in for much warmer Juneau and Kodiak, Alaska, respectively.
+Regarding precipitation, Utqiagvik has a desert climate and averages less than 6 in "rainfall equivalent" per year.
+One inch of rain has an estimated water content equal to 12 in of snow.
+According to 1981−2010 normals, this includes 37 in of snow, compared to 99 in for Kuujjuaq in Nunavik, Quebec, or 87 in and 69 in for much warmer Juneau and Kodiak, Alaska, respectively.
 Even Sable Island, at around 44 degrees latitude and under the influence of the Gulf Stream, received 44 in, or 20 percent more snowfall than Utqiagvik.
-Snowfall in Utqiagvik has increased in recent years, with an average annual snowfall of 46 in according to the more recent 1991-2020 normals.
+Snowfall in Utqiagvik has increased in recent years, with an average annual snowfall of 46 in according to the more recent 1991–2020 normals.